Cjh327/LAMDA-paper-notes/Feature Learning based Deep Supervised Hashing with Pairwise Labels/Feature Learning based Deep Supervised Hashing with Pairwise Labels.md

 $\min \limits_{B}  J_{1}$ = $-$ log $p(S|B)$ = $-\Sigma_{s_{i,j}\in S}$ log $p(s_{ij}|B)$

-The above optimization problem can make the Hamming distance between two similar points as small as possible, and simultaneously make the Hamming distance between two dissimilar points as large as possible.
+The above optimization problem can **make the Hamming distance between two similar points as small as possible**, and simultaneously make the Hamming distance between two dissimilar points as large as possible.

 However, the problem is discrete and hard to solve.
 By relaxing $\{\boldsymbol{b}_{i}\}$ from discrete to continuous, we reformulate the problem as the following equivalent one: